Traditional Education vs Modern Education in 2025

 The integration of a value-based approach represents a synthesis between traditional and modern education systems.
 This approach emphasizes academic excellence.
 It also focuses on ethical principles such as empathy, integrity, and global awareness.

 Educational theories like constructivism and social learning support this model.
-It showcases the importance of ethical decision-making and critical thinking.
+It shows the importance of ethical decision-making and critical thinking.
 This develops proficiency in individuals.
 They are academically well-rounded, possess the necessary skills, and are socially responsible.

 Student Centric Focus